Murders of the Dickason children: Emigration to New Zealand

 Karla and Maya had attended their first day at preschool while Liané had attended her second day at Timaru Christian School.
-After picking up her daughters on the day of the killing, Karla threw a tantrum in the car.
+After being picked up, Karla threw a tantrum in the car.
 Later, the family visited the local botanical gardens.
 During that trip, Dickason alleged that a group of girls had warned her that a boy in the park was photographing her children, which led her to believe that New Zealand was as dangerous as South Africa.
 That same day, Dickason had thoughts of "brutally killing" the children by means of sedating them and cutting their femoral arteries.

 That night, Graham Dickason went out with colleagues, leaving Lauren alone with her children.
-During a subsequent police interview, Lauren Dickason told detectives that the children [on that night] "were being wild again, jumping on the couches, not listening to what I'm trying to tell them..."
-She also told police that "something just triggered me" on the night of the children's killing.
+During a subsequent police interview, Lauren Dickason told detectives that the children "were being wild again, jumping on the couches, not listening to what I'm trying to tell them..."
+She also told police that "something just triggered me".
 According to Newshub, Dickason had told investigators that she had been triggered by an Immigration NZ request for more medical information about Kayla's cleft palate and her own mental health, as well as her feeling that she did not have the strength to make the children's school lunches.

 After gathering the children in a bedroom, she told them they were going to make necklaces with cable ties and tricked them into wearing the ties around their necks.
 Dickason said she told her children "Mummy's very sick and is going to die.
 I can't leave you behind because I don't know who’s going to look after you."
-Dickason then asphyxiated the children, starting with Kayla and then Liané and Maya.
-Dickason told police officers that Kayla had been "really horrible" to her recently and that Liané had fought back.
+Dickason then asphyxiated the children, starting with Karla and then Liané and Maya.
+Dickason told police officers that Karla had been "really horrible" to her recently and that Liané had fought back.
 She recalled that "the oldest one was very angry and she wants to know why I'm doing this to them because I'm the best mum and she loves me."

 Since the children were still breathing, Dickason then smothered them with a towel and their blankets.
 Afterwards, she tried to commit suicide with a knife and by pills.
-The bodies were discovered in their beds by Graham after coming back home from the work event.
-Graham also confronted a distraught Dickason, who told him it was "too late" before falling into a catatonic state.
+The bodies were discovered in their beds by Graham after he returned home from the work event.
+Graham confronted a distraught Dickason, who told him it was "too late" before falling into a catatonic state.